elotroalex/chiens/_texts/translation.md

 - too late, it's too late
 - my friends, I'm not here for anyone
 - for anyone
-- except for the flood too wet for the stars to burst
+- except the flood too wet for the stars to burst
 - except for the mud with burnt eyes and burnt sex
 - girls run inside my eyes bouncing with alfalfa
 - clanging their hooves made of rivers